Bard89/battle-ship-game/README.md

 ## Was it fun this time?

-Update ( mid 2026 ): Claude finished the project.
+Update ( mid 2026 ): Claude Fable 5 max was able to finish the project as a first model ever (that I tried).
 The API is long gone, but the mock now matches the documented rules (the fleet was even missing the 5-cell Carrier the whole time!), the avengers work, and the new solver more than halves the old score.
 Turns out the training data caught up after all.

+___

 # The little I managed to pull out of the API before it was shut down.